 World Language Department

 Archbishop Curley High School’s World Language Department is staffed by excellent teachers whose emphasis is based on teaching not only the spoken language, but also on teaching respect for all cultures.
 An emphasis is placed on developing speaking, reading, writing and listening skills.
-Dual enrollment is through Anne Arundel Community College and is offered for AP Spanish Language, AP Spanish Literature, Honors Italian III and Honors Italian IV.
+Dual enrollment is through Notre Dame of Maryland University and is offered for AP Spanish Language, AP Spanish Literature, Honors Latin III and Honors Latin IV.

 STUDENTS ARE REQUIRED TO TAKE 2 CONSECUTIVE YEARS OF A WORLD LANGUAGE TO REACH GRADUATION REQUIREMENTS, BUT ARE ENCOURAGED TO TAKE A WORLD LANGUAGE ALL FOUR YEARS.

-A Spanish placement test is offered in person in the spring before freshman year.
+A Spanish placement test is offered in the spring before freshman year.

 French I-IV